ji-podhead/kubyplexer/README.md

 # roadmap 🗺️
 - find people to support me in making this 🤝
-- decide whether to use an actual multiplexer, or to build in C 🔧
+- decide whether to use python, an actual multiplexer, or to build in C 🔧
 - do it! 💪

 # connect 🌐